abyssDS/sfmlWiki/ProjectSfeMovie.md

 sfeMovie is covered by the [LGPL v2.1 license](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 As for the legal side, note that you can download the sfeMovie sources from the [official Git repository](https://github.com/Yalir/sfeMovie).

-Basically, this means you can use sfeMovie for ANY project without ANY restriction until sfe-movie is dynamically linked to your software.
+Basically, this means you can use sfeMovie for ANY project without ANY restriction until sfeMovie is dynamically linked to your software.
 The provided binaries are dynamic libraries only.
 If you want to know more about LGPL, have a look at the [GNU website](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).

 ###Legal notes###
 As you may know, patents on video codecs is a complex issue.
 FFmpeg is distributed under LGPL and does not provide any binary version of the library.
 This is to avoid legal issues : decoders' source code can be freely distributed, but not binaries.
 Moreover patents do not apply in some countries, which is why [VideoLAN doesn't pay any fee to distribute VLC](http://www.videolan.org/legal.html).
 But as I'm not a specialist and I don't know the details about laws, **the binaries I'm providing only include the free decoders : flac, vorbis, theora**.
 If you want support for more decoders, you'll have to build sfeMovie yourself.
 A script is provided so that the whole compilation process can be performed flawlessly.
 You're also given the ability to exactly choose which decoders you want to enable in the final sfeMovie binary.